Independent Study to prepare for workshop

 • Discovered how many rows and columns we had in our datasets and what these were.

-• of values across the samples/cells (i.e., averaged across genes) to see variation between samples/cells
+• across the samples/cells (i.e., averaged over genes) to see variation between samples/cells

-• of values across the genes (i.e., averaged across samples/cells) to see variation between genes
+• across the genes (i.e., averaged over samples/cells) to see variation between genes

 Where should you be?